The fractional Schr\"odinger equation on compact manifolds: Global controllability results: Preliminaries

-\section{Cauchy problem for the fractional Schr\"odinger equation}
+\subsection{Cauchy problem for the fractional Schr\"odinger equation}

-In this section, let us revisited the Strichartz estimates for the linear equation which play a crucial role in the whole work.
-Consider $\sigma \in [2, \infty)$ and $(M, g)$ a smooth compact Riemannian manifold without boundary of dimension $d < \sigma +1$.
-Here, as mentioned in the introduction, $\Delta_{g}$ is the negative Laplace-Beltrami operator associated to the metric $g$ and $\Lambda_{g}^{\sigma} = \left(\sqrt{-\Delta_{g}}\right)^{\sigma}$.
+In this section, the Strichartz estimates for the linear equation are revisited, these estimates play a crucial role in the whole work.
+Consider $\sigma \in [2, \infty)$ and $(M, g)$ a smooth compact Riemannian manifold without boundary.
+Here, as mentioned in the introduction, $\Delta_{g}$ is the Laplace-Beltrami operator associated to the metric $g$ and $\Lambda_{g}^{\sigma} = \left(\sqrt{-\Delta_{g}}\right)^{\sigma}$.
 The following result is borrowed from \cite{Burq-Gerard-Tz} and \cite{Dinh}.

 \begin{proposition}[Strichartz estimates] In the conditions above, let $I \subset \mathbb{R}$ be a bounded interval and $(p,q)$ such that

 then, there exists $C > 0$ such that

 Moreover, if $u=u(x,t)$ is a weak solution of